A Conversation & Course for white folks

 Although the sessions will be recorded, because anti-racism is relational work, we ask participants to prioritze attending live when at all possible.

 Embodying Antiracism has provided a space for antiracist conversation and learning that is hands-on, brutally honest, and uniquely powerful.
 Laura and Nicole don’t shy from asking hard questions, nor do they discourage complicated answers– this course has been an incredibly important starting point for lifelong work without a finish line.

 HOST: Nicole Lee, Founder of Inclusive Life, is a nationally-recognized diversity, equity, and inclusion strategist, leadership coach and author of Raising Antiracist Kids: The Power of Intentional Conversations about Race and Parenting.
 She is also the host of the podcast Inclusive Life with Nicole Lee.

-FACILITATOR: Laura Halpin is an engaged member of the Inclusive Life Community.
-She is a teacher and anti-diet nutritionist.
-She is also the creator and facilitator of the Cradle Community & Cradle Conversations, devoted to the ongoing practice of collective wellness, and focused on building the emotional, conversational and energetic stamina to make antiracism work integrated, embodied and sustainable.
+FACILITATOR: Laura Halpin is a member of the Inclusive Life Community and part of the IL team.
+She is a teacher, facilitator and anti-diet nutritionist.
+Her work is devoted to the ongoing practice of collective wellness, and focused on building the emotional, conversational and energetic stamina to make antiracism work integrated, embodied and sustainable.

 Session 1: Creating the Container for our Work/Addressing white supremacy culture in white spaces

 Session 2: Understanding the Framework for our Work

 Session 3: Reaching Across Difference.
 Privilege, Marginalization and Intersectionality.